randombitsofcode/gmatrix.js/README.md

 vec3.add( a, b, c ); // result will be allocated (passed into c) as a Float32Array
 ```

-The functional style is obvious and this was a deliberate choice to avoid unneccessary prototype calls, which in testing were the result of a 5-10% time loss on my computer.
-This isn't a big deal for a small number of calculations but these vector calculations are meant to be calculated thousands of times a second, and each reference adds up.
-Passing the result by allocation is slightly slower than creating a new Array (JavaScript!), so this is why there are two patterns.
+The functional style is obvious and this was a deliberate choice to avoid unneccessary prototype calls, which in testing were the result of a significant time loss in browsers.
+This isn't a big deal for a small number of calculations but these vector calculations are meant to be calculated thousands of times a second.

 ### Create a new Array
 ```